IBM/watsonx-data-lab/docs/wxd-reference-workshop.md

 ![Browser](wxd-images/watsonx-workshop-password.png)

-When the connection is successful, the details over your environment will be shown in the browser.
+When the connection is successful, the details of your environment will be shown in the browser.

 ![Browser](wxd-images/watsonx-workshop-details-1.png)